nsidc/snow-today-webapp-server/doc/how-to/webapp-deployment-instructions.md

     - Navigate to the snow-today-webapp repository on GitHub: <https://github.com/nsidc/snow-today-webapp>
     - Click on Releases then Draft a new release
+    - In the **Choose a tag** dropdown menu, type a name for your new tag (e.g., v1.0.0) and click **Create new tag**.
-    - Enter your desired Tag version and a Release title.
+    - Enter your desired Release title and description.
 Example:
       - Title: "Merge pull request #82: Remove days_without_observation"
       - Description: "Remove days_without_observation from plot dropdown menu.
 Upversion to v0.18.5"
     - Click Publish release
     - Immediately after publishing, delete the release.
 The tag will persist, but without a release entry.

 - **Run the Jenkins deployment job depending on environment**.
 The appropriate Jenkins job can now be run.
-Generally done by Ops; put in a Jira ticket for this work (e.g. <https://nsidc.atlassian.net/browse/PCT-3558>).
+Generally done by Ops; put in a Jira PCT ticket for this work (e.g. <https://nsidc.atlassian.net/browse/PCT-3558>).
   - Integration:
      <http://ci.jenkins-cd.apps.int.nsidc.org:8080/job/Deploy_Project_with_Garrison/>
      This one is run by developers while testing their code changes